rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ###General

-<p>If the CardReader open method is not specified with a callback, the cardreader data will be returned as keystrokes.
-If both the autotab and autoenter parameters are set to &ldquo;enabled&rdquo;, autoenter will take precedence.
+If the CardReader open method is not specified with a callback, the cardreader data will be returned as keystrokes.
+If both the autotab and autoenter parameters are set to "enabled", autoenter will take precedence.
 An opened card reader must be closed before the attached card reader device and associated modulename parameter are changed.
-Any attempt to set a parameter to an invalid value, will result in no effect on the parameter&rsquo;s current value.
-There should be made a delay around 2 secs or more between API calls which interact with hardware.</p>
+Any attempt to set a parameter to an invalid value, will result in no effect on the parameter's current value.
+There should be made a delay around 2 secs or more between API calls which interact with hardware.

 ###Operational Modes (Backwards compatibility with PocketBrowser)

-<p>For the DCR7000 the ModuleName parameter must be set at least once before the readevent parameter is set.
+For the DCR7000 the ModuleName parameter must be set at least once before the readevent parameter is set.
 If the card reader is an MSR, when a card is swiped it returns the data read from the card.
 Setting ModuleName to a DCR will cause the card data to be returned followed by the PAN Data before waiting for a PIN to be entered on the keypad.
 Once entered the PIN will be encrypted and returned by a third ReadEvent.
-The card must be a validly formatted IATA or ABA card.</p>
+The card must be a validly formatted IATA or ABA card.

 ###Closing the reader while PIN entry pending

-<p>There is no way to abort a pending PIN entry (other than the customer pressing the Cancel button), for security reasons.
-Therefore if the reader is closed or RhoElements is quit during that time it will become unresponsive until a PIN is entered or the PIN timeout occurs.</p>
+There is no way to abort a pending PIN entry (other than the customer pressing the Cancel button), for security reasons.
+Therefore if the reader is closed or RhoElements is quit during that time it will become unresponsive until a PIN is entered or the PIN timeout occurs.

 ###Blank card data

-<p>In certain circumstances it is possible that the card reader may return empty card data.
-The JavaScript event function should be able to handle this correctly.</p>
+In certain circumstances it is possible that the card reader may return empty card data.
+The JavaScript event function should be able to handle this correctly.

 ###Detaching / Reattaching the Card Reader

-<p>Applications running in RhoElements should be resilient against the card reader being detached and subsequently reattached.
-Card data parsing code should be robust against unexpected characters in the first read after reattachment.</p>
+Applications running in RhoElements should be resilient against the card reader being detached and subsequently reattached.
+Card data parsing code should be robust against unexpected characters in the first read after reattachment.

 ###Encrypted Card data

-<p>The encrypted data is supported only on the card readers that are configured for encryption.
-Since the encrypted data might contain unreadable characters sometimes it is recommended to use only JSON object method rather than JavaScript &lsquo;%s&rsquo; notation.</p>
+The encrypted data is supported only on the card readers that are configured for encryption.
+Since the encrypted data might contain unreadable characters sometimes it is recommended to use only JSON object method rather than JavaScript '%s' notation.